 Over some years you begin to find it harder and harder to get up in the morning.

-Unaware that you have adrenal gland fatigue, you drink more coffee which is not helpful, to keep you going and this in turn makes it harder for you to sleep.
+Unaware that you have adrenal gland fatigue, you drink more coffee to keep you going, which is not helpful as this in turn makes it harder for you to sleep.

 Often you begin to feel extremely tired, and as you reach a state of adrenal exhaustion you are always tired.